VITALISED/renms/README.md

-# renms
+# ReNMS

 ## Overview

-renms is a No Man's Sky SDK featuring a top down (not yet complete, soontm) type framework for working with NMS (or frankly Skyscraper in general if they ever use the engine again).
-Supports a Python scripting framework which you can use to run our stuff embedded or to use monkeyman's [NMS.py](https://github.com/monkeyman192/NMS.py) instead.
-If you're more technical and like messing around with memory in a real man's language we also have dynamic library loading supported too.
+ReNMS is a No Man's Sky SDK featuring a high-level type framework for working with NMS (or frankly the Skyscraper engine in general if it's ever planned on being reused).
+Supports a Python scripting framework which you can use to run our SDK embedded or to use monkeyman's [NMS.py](https://github.com/monkeyman192/NMS.py) if you prefer.
+If you're more technical and like messing around with memory in a real man's language we also have dynamic library loading supported too, although it's not super field tested yet (please get in touch!!!).

+## Installing

+There are no current prebuilt binaries, this will change when we reach a more stable state.
+You can of course build the project yourself.

 ## Building